podemosaprender/web_publish_fork_me_tpl/README.md

 # How can I customize it?

 You can change the logo and icon of the blog by modifying changing the image files inside the folder **_static**.
-You can also change the title, description and other information of the blog in the file **site.js**.
-You can set up navbar links in the config.json file with personal urls like your website, or a link to directly contact you via email, etc. **config.json**
+You can set up the title and navbar links in the config.json file with personal urls like your website, or a link to directly contact you via email, etc. **config.json**